RebeccaVandeWater/RebeccaVandeWater/README.md

 📖 𝙈𝙮 𝙎𝙩𝙤𝙧𝙮

+⬦ I attended CodeWorks Academy in order to earn a certification in Full Stack Software Development.

+⬦ Throughout the certification process, I have been consistently curious about what I could learn next.
+I want to acquire skills in new languages and frameworks that will allow me to build different types of applications.

 ⬦ I spent 7 years working for the Boise School District as a childcare provider and an educator.

 ⬦ I developed flexibility as I was given new tasks and expectations.
 I even finished my Bachelor's degree while teaching a full-time classroom, during the pandemic!